 \begin{definition}[ Candidate restricted area] Given a moving object $o$ and a restricted area $r$, $r$ is a candidate restricted area such that $r_b\cap o.\odot_b \emptyset$. \end{definition}

 Let ${\mathscr R^*}$ denote the set of candidate restricted areas, and ${\mathscr O^*}$ denote the set of candidate moving objects.
-There are several main steps for answering the ICSPTRQ (or ECSPTRQ).
-First, we search ${\mathscr O^*}$ on $\mathscr I_o$ using $R_b$ as the input.
-Second, for each object $o\in \mathscr O^*$, we search $\mathscr R^*$ on $\mathscr I_r$ using $o.\odot_b$ as the input.
-We compute $o$'s uncertainty region $u$ using the method in \cite{ZhijieWang:ProbabilisticCORR}, and compute ``$u\cap R$''{ \footnote{ Note that, the algorithm in \cite{ZhijieWang:ProbabilisticCORR} can not support the generic shaped query range, thus some modifications are necessary and inevitable when we compute $u\cap R$. }}.
-After this, we compute $p$ using Equation \ref{equation:pj}.
+There are several main steps for answering the implicit (or explicit) query.
+First, we search ${\mathscr O^*}$ on $\mathscr I_o$ using $R_b$ as the input (here most of unrelated objects are to be pruned).
+Second, for each object $o\in \mathscr O^*$, we search $\mathscr R^*$ on $\mathscr I_r$ using $o.\odot_b$ as the input (here most of unrelated restricted areas are to be pruned).
+We compute $o$'s uncertainty region $u$, and then compute ``$u\cap R$''{ \footnote{ Note that, the algorithm in \cite{ZhijieWang:prqumo} cannot support the generic shaped query range, and thus some modifications are necessary and inevitable when we compute $u\cap R$; moreover, the details of managing complicated geometric regions (e.g., $u$) can be found in that paper. }}.
+After this, we compute $p$ using Equation (\ref{equation:pj}).
 We put $o$ (or ($o,p$)) into the result if $p\geq p_t$.
 Otherwise, we discard it and process the next object.
 After all candidate moving objects are handled, we finally return the result, in which all qualified objects are included.

-\textbf{Update stage.} When an object $o$ reports its new location to the server, we update the database record, i.e., $l_r$.
+\textbf{{Update} stage.} When an object $o$ reports its new location to the server, we update the database record, i.e., $l_r$.
 At the same time, we update the index of moving objects, i.e., ${\mathscr I}_o$.

-We remark that this baseline method actually exploits some \textit{spatial} pruning/validating mechanisms (e.g., pruning unrelated restricted areas and subdivisions, etc.), since it uses the method in \cite{ZhijieWang:ProbabilisticCORR} to compute $u$ and $u\cap R$.
-Moreover, the readers may be curious why the baseline method does not employ existing \textit{threshold} pruning/validating mechanisms such as \textit{p-bounds} in \cite{yufeitao:range,jinchuanchen:efficient}.
-This is mainly because those mechanisms usually rely on the pre-computation.
-However, in the context of our concern, the uncertainty regions are unavailable beforehand, the pre-computation time is non-trivial even if we only pre-compute the uncertainty regions \cite{ZhijieWang:ProbabilisticCORR}.
-Imagine if we further pre-compute lots of \textit{p-bounds}, the overall pre-computation time should be more large.
-In addition to the non-trivial pre-computation time, other reasons actually has already been mentioned in Section \ref{sec:1} and \ref{sec:2}.